NestorDR/netCore6School/README.md

 - Use of [Bootstrap 5.1.3](https://getbootstrap.com/docs/5.0/getting-started/introduction/) and [Bootswatch](https://bootswatch.com/slate/) theme.
 - Toaster and jQuery Validation as partial views.
 - Customization of Login and Register with Identity
+- Use of [AutoMapper](https://automapper.org/) library that helps to transform one object type to another.
+It is a convention-based object-to-object mapper.

 ## Screenshots
 ![Register - Screenshot](/assets/register.png "Register - Screenshot")